-To learn more about partnerships, please visit our Become a Partner page.
+To learn more about partnerships, please email us.

 At the Centre for Bioengineering and Biotechnology, we have over 130 researchers working in areas as diverse as new pharmaceutical delivery systems, lab testing on technologies as small as a computer chip, better and lower cost imaging systems, and software solutions for healthcare.
 Our researchers span all departments of the faculties of engineering and science, and includes researchers from other faculties as well.
 The common thread between researchers is a dedication to understanding how technology can work in conjunction with biology and people to make a better world.